Policy 5600 – District Wellness

 - All physical education classes are taught or supervised by a certified physical education teacher;

-- All physical education staff receive professional development relevant to physical education on a yearly basis;
+- All physical education staff receive professional learning relevant to physical education on a yearly basis;

 - Interscholastic sports, intramural sports, and recess do not serve as substitutes for a quality physical education program;